ConceptualCode/image-classifier/reports/Report.md

 ### 3. **Transfer Learning**

-We initialized the ResNet models with pretrained weights from the ImageNet dataset.
+I initialized the ResNet models with pretrained weights from the ImageNet dataset.
 This technique, known as transfer learning, leverages the general image features learned from a large dataset (ImageNet) and applies them to our specific task.
 The pretrained layers act as feature extractors, which significantly boosts the performance, especially when working with limited data.

 ### 4. **Learning Rate Scheduling**

-We used a **ReduceLROnPlateau** scheduler to adjust the learning rate dynamically during training.
+I used a **ReduceLROnPlateau** scheduler to adjust the learning rate dynamically during training.
 If the validation loss did not improve for several epochs, the learning rate was reduced by a factor of 0.5.
 This helps the model converge more efficiently and avoid local minima.

 ---